sotostzam/acumen/README.md

 - New support for custom Functions
 - Improvements to equation solving
 - Improvements to all 2015 semantics:
     - New use of exact (rational) arithmetic in source-to-source transformations
     - Better error reporting
+    - Better performance using hash consing
     - New batch-mode simulation by assigning an interval with a "splitby" modifier to a variable
     - New support for assigning probability distributions to variables
 - Improvements to the 2015 Enclosure semantics:
     - Improved accuracy of Boolean operations
-- Better profermance using hash consing
 - New plot label support
 - New 3D object Surface